martinp23/wfh-comp-resources/make-lib-bookmarklet.md

 1. Right click on the Bookmark Bar and press 'Add page...'
 2. Change the name to: "Reload using UNSW lib"
 3. Change the path to `javascript:void(location.replace('http://'+location.host+'.wwwproxy1.library.unsw.edu.au'+location.pathname))`
+4. Press save
+5. To test: go to a journal article and click the button.
+The page should reload using the UNSW proxy, and you may be asked to log in.